4N0NYM0U5MY7H/4N0NYM0U5MY7H/README.md

         </a>
       </td>
       <td>
-        Arachnid observations and identifications with a focus on genera and species from California and the Pacific Northwest.
+        Spider (*Araneae*) observations and identifications with a focus on genera and species from California, the Pacific coast states, and parts of Canada.
       </td>
       <td>
         Wildlife observations captured with my smartphone.
 All videos on this channel are licensed under the Creative Commons License.
       </td>
       <td>
         Wildlife observations captured with my smartphone.
-A focus on urban wildlife found throughout Central California.
+A focus on urban wildlife found throughout California's Central Valley.
       </td>
     </tr>
   </tbody>